dcordero/Radar-35361605/README.md

 When running the project in tvOS 10 the stream can be paused using the Play/Pause button in Siri Remote.

-When running the same project in tvOS 11 can not be paused.
+When running the same project in tvOS 11, the stream can NOT be paused.
 The following error appears in the console log.

 ```
 2017-11-06 11:09:56.034370+0100 PauseLiveStream[7276:592491] Attachment range (-529.124429,-494.640299) must include 0 for sliding attachment type    >   {530.12445068359375, 4.9999995231628418}